 TwoFit is a workout app we developed that has a competitive element.
 Users can challenge their friends to do a workout routine.
 They can then view each other’s scores and compete against each other.
 The results of the competition are displayed on a challenge board.

 Gamifying a mobile app with competitions and leaderboards is not a problem for an app developer.
 By offering your users a chance to compete with their friends, you get them engaged with your mobile application and grow your app’s network.

 Competition especially complements the functionality of fitness apps.
 Just keep in mind that competitive features shouldn’t be required, or at the core of your app, as not everybody is inspired by competition.
 In fact, some people are more inspired by mutual support and affirmation.

 People like to be proud of themselves and to prove their status.
-Levels or ratings are the digital equivalent of a rank in the army or a title on a business card.
+Levels or ratings are the digital equivalent of rank in the army or a title on a business card.
 Of course, earned statuses deserve to be highlighted.

-In Twitter your status is emphasized by the number of followers you have, in Facebook the number of likes or subscribers to your page.
-LinkedIn has a profile strength and connections.
+In Twitter, your status is emphasized by the number of followers you have, in Facebook the number of likes or subscribers to your page.
+The LinkedIn platform has a profile strength and connections.
 The profile strength is designed to encourage LinkedIn users to add as much self-curated data as possible.
 You achieve ‘All Star' status by completing all sections of your Profile and by having recommendations, connections and endorsements.
 More on that here.

 Levels, user ratings, or statuses – no matter what you call them, they can drive user engagement and provide opportunities for monetization.

 Most developers use Google Game Services, Apple’s Game Center, and Amazon GameCircle, but you don’t have to rely on these tools when developing your own app.
 These services exist mostly for game development, but all mobile apps can use some features these libraries provide.
-Generally speaking, it’s easy to add rewards, virtual goods, badges, leaderboards and more gamification elements to you app.
+Generally speaking, it’s easy to add rewards, virtual goods, badges, leaderboards and more gamification elements to your app.